Diane Horton

 Diane Horton is a Professor, Teaching Stream, in the Department of Computer Science at the University of Toronto and a member of the CS Education Research Group.
 She co-leads the Embedded Ethics Education Initiative, a joint initiative between the Departments of Computer Science and Philosophy, and the Schwartz Reisman Institute for Technology and Society.
 Her research is in the area of computer science education, and she is currently engaged in a longitudinal study examining the impact of embedded ethics education.
 Her leadership contributions include serving as Associate Chair, Undergraduate, in the Department of Computer Science, as Acting Director of the University of Toronto Centre for Teaching Support and Innovation, and as co-chair of the President's Teaching Academy at the University of Toronto.

 Diane was the winner of the 2006 Joan E. Foley Quality of Student Experience Award.
 In 2015, she received the University of Toronto's highest honour for teaching, the President's Teaching Award.
 She was awarded the Ontario Confederation of University Faculty Associations (OCUFA) Teaching Award in 2016.
+In 2024, her work with the Embedded Ethics Education Initiative team was recognized by the University of Toronto Northrop Frye Team Award.

 Contact Information